FAA5.J Benefit Replacement and EBT Cards : 03 Electronic Benefit Transfer (EBT) QUEST Card

 EBT accounts are determined by the type of assistance a participant is eligible to receive.
 When a participant has both NA and CA benefits connected to the same case number, both benefit accounts can be accessed using one EBT card.

 EBT cards are mailed to the participant’s address.
-Over the counter (OTC) cards are issued for emergency benefits or at the participant’s request.
+For emergency benefits or at the participant’s request, FAA issues EBT cards over the counter (OTC).
 Cardholders may request a replacement EBT card at any time.
+See EBT Card Replacement Fees for more information.

 The EBT Processing System is used to issue benefits for all of the following: